zuzk/suzpack/README.md

 - Lowered shield and some items in offhand so they're less obtrusive
 - New 3d block models for ladders and rails
 - Smaller crosshair
-- Removed "java edition" from title screen
+- Removed "java edition" from the title screen
 - Rotated iron nugget
 - Fixed a few broken block models
 - Changed the enderpearl texture